oleg-sh256/oleg-sh256/README.md

 ### Hi there 👋
+Hello)
+👋
+Thank you for looking into my github
+I am currently learning Java and Kotlin in the context of android development.
+So far, I'm only writing small test games to improve my skills.
+In the near future I plan to write working applications for android.
+I am a programmer from Russia and I am targeting the local market, so now my projects are in Russian, but I think I will add English to them over time.
+Have a good day to everyone)

 <!--
 **oleg-sh256/oleg-sh256** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.